Using Engaged Time to understand your audience

 Each of these parts is critical, and there’s drop-off at every step along the way — users who come don’t always read and those who read don’t always return — so doing what you can to improve each step can have a huge effect on the growth of your audience over time.

 Traditionally, the analytics industry has gotten pretty good at measuring steps 1 & 4 — raw traffic and social media statistics — but quantifying user engagement and propensity to return has always been difficult to do.
 Engaged Time provides a valuable metric to help fill in those missing data points.

 Before we dive in, I want to give a quick definition of how we measure Engaged Time.
-While a user is reading a page, we count up the amount of time she spends with the page in an active browser tab — a foregrounded tab where the user has recently scrolled, typed, or moved their mouse — and then average that number across users.
-Note that this number contrasts with traditional time on page, which measures how long users keep pages open rather than how long they actually engage with pages for.
-For more information, check out our previous post explaining how we measure.
+While a user is reading a page, we count up the amount of time they spend with the page in an active browser tab — a foregrounded tab where the user has recently scrolled, typed, or moved their mouse — and then average that number across users.
+Note that this number contrasts with traditional time on page, which measures how long users keep pages open rather than how long they actually engage with pages.

 If you think that page views are sufficient to measure engagement, think again: all traffic is not created equal.
 Our goal on the web isn’t just the first step — to bring people in the door — we want folks to actually read the pages we’ve worked so hard to make.